 The timely diagnosis and effective treatment of diseases depend on the fast and accurate detection of anomalies in medical images.
 Deep learning techniques have made substantial progress in the medical imaging domain, exhibiting impressive success across various applications~\cite{litjens_Survey_2017a,eshghali_Machine_2023}.
 Although recent advances in deep learning have facilitated the creation of CAD systems capable of classifying and localizing prevalent thoracic diseases using CXR images, most of these techniques have concentrated on specific diseases~\cite{jaiswal_Identifying_2019,lakhani_Deep_2017,pasa_Efficient_2019,ausawalaithong_Automatic_2018}, leaving ample opportunities to investigate a unified deep learning framework that can efficiently detect a broad spectrum of common thoracic diseases.
 Further, conventional classification methods are primarily designed for single-label predictions and struggle with multi-label classification, which requires predicting multiple labels for each input sample.
 In multi-label classification, common methods like the One-vs-All (OVA) approach exhibit limitations, including high computational complexity and an inability to capture intricate label relationships~\cite{tsoumakas_MultiLabel_2007}.

 This paper aims to tackle the challenges of multi-label classification by introducing a hierarchical framework that incorporates the relationships between different classes to provide a more accurate classification framework.
-We propose one approach for scenarios where ground truth is available, in which the proposed technique is applied to the loss function.
-We propose a second technique for scenarios where ground truth is not available, in which it is applied to the logit values.
-The latter provides a transfer learning approach that improves classification accuracy without necessitating costly computational resources.
+We propose one approach for scenarios where ground truth is available, in which the proposed technique is applied to the loss function of a network.
+For scenarios where ground truth is not available, we propose an alternative approach where the hierarchical framework is applied to the logit values of an existing pre-trained network.
+Logits are the output of the last layer of a neural network before applying the activation function.
+For multi-class problems with $K$ classes, the number of logits is $K$, and the value of each logit represents the model’s confidence in the $k$-th class, being positive (that class exist).
+For example, suppose you have a binary classification problem where you need to predict whether an email is spam or not.
+In that case, the logits will be a single value representing the confidence that the email is spam.
+The higher the value of the logits, the more confident the model is that the email is spam.

+The latter technique provides a transfer learning approach that improves classification accuracy without necessitating an extensive computational investment.
 The rest of this paper is structured as follows.
 Section 2 discusses related work on multi-label classification and hierarchical loss functions; Section 3 describes the proposed techniques for integrating label hierarchy into multi-label classification techniques; Section 4 presents experimental results using the chest radiograph dataset; and Section 5 concludes the paper and outlines future research directions.

-\section{Related Work}
+\section{Related Work}\label{sec:taxonomy.relatedwork}

 The introduction of the ChestX-ray8 dataset and its associated model~\cite{wang_ChestXRay8_2017} marked a significant advancement in large-scale CXR classification, leading to numerous improvements in both modeling and dataset collection.
 These enhancements include the integration of ensemble methods~\cite{islam_Abnormality_2017}, attention mechanisms~\cite{guan_Diagnose_2018,liu_SDFN_2019}, and localization techniques~\cite{cai_Iterative_2018,guendel_MultiTask_2019,li_Thoracic_2018,yan_Weakly_2018}.
 Most early approaches use ``binary relevance'' (BR) learning, which reduces the multi-label classification problem to binary classification by training a binary classifier for each class~\cite{zhang_Review_2014}.
 However, BR-based techniques do not account for label dependence---either conditional (instance-specific label dependence) where in a given instance the presence or absence of one label may impact another, or marginal (dataset-specific label dependence) where certain labels may co-occur more frequently~\cite{dembczynski_Label_2012}.